Keynote Address: Chew on this: Food Science and Information Literacy

 Join Kristina Adams from The Animal Welfare Information Center (AWIC) on Sunday, May 13, 2018.

-The regulations of the AWA require that investigators provide Institutional Animal Care and Use Committees (IACUCs) with documentation demonstrating that alternatives to procedures that may cause more than momentary pain or distress to the animals have been considered and that activities do not unnecessarily duplicate previous experiments.
+The Animal Welfare Information Center (AWIC) workshop is targeted for individuals who are responsible for providing information to meet the requirements of the Animal Welfare Act (AWA).
+The regulations of the AWA require that investigators provide animal care and use committees with documentation demonstrating that alternatives to procedures that may cause more than momentary pain or distress to the animals have been considered and that activities do not unnecessarily duplicate previous experiments.
 A thorough literature search regarding alternatives meets this Federal mandate.
-An alternative is any procedure that results in the reduction in the numbers of animals used, refinement of techniques, or replacement of animals.
+An alternative is any procedure which results in the reduction in the numbers of animals used, refinement of techniques, or replacement of animals.

 The objectives of the workshop are to provide: